Bill Ackerman, owner of Bill's Wheels Skateshop.

 After about a year Jack decided to close his hobby shop, leaving me with this huge space with hardly any inventory to fill it.
 At this time, 1980, I took out my first loan for $5000 to remain at the Creastview Shopping Center.

 Word got out and before long a lot of kids were coming from mid-county, Santa Cruz, as well as from Salinas.
 So many kids were coming from Salinas that I decided to open a store on N. Main in 1986.
 We were in a small store in the Mission Plaza for 3 years and then moved to the North Main St. Plaza, a 1/2 block away, which was home for the next 11 years.

 Over the years, in Watsonville, we would put on demos in our parking lot.
 Demos that grew and grew to about 400-500 kids attending.
 We called them Skate Jams.
 We would set up all kinds of ramps, bring in a flatbed truck and have bands play live on the back of it.
 We would also build walls out of sheet rock and have local artists flex their graffiti skills.
 A day of fun in the sun.

 We were doing 3-4 of these Skate Jams a year until 1995, when things began to slow down in Watsonville.
 It was at this time that I looked to Santa Cruz for another location.

-So, Bill's Wheels in Santa Cruz has been cruzin' along for 17 years now and we moved our Salinas location in July 2000 to a bigger and better location in the Santa Rita Plaza, and then again in February 2006 to our current location at 25 East Gabilan St. in old town Salinas.
+In July 2000 the Sallinas store moved to a bigger and better location in the Santa Rita Plaza, and then again in February 2006 to 25 East Gabilan St. in old town Salinas.

-All in all, its been a great 36 years.
-I sure am glad I didn't become a police officer.
+Santa Cruz is going strong, and all in all it's been a good 38 years.
 I look forward to many more years of working with a great bunch of employees at Bill's Wheels.
-Hope this wasn't too long.
+Thanks -Bill